chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ## Documentation for PureScript Learners

-We define a PureScript learner as someone interested in or actively learning to use PureScript.
+What is a "PureScript learner"?
+We'll define a PureScript learner as someone interested in PureScript or actively learning how to use it.

 ### What should documentation look like?

-There are 5 types of documentation that target specific phases of a learner's experience (as explained in [What Nobody Tells You About Documentation](https://www.divio.com/blog/documentation/) and [Teach, Don't Tell](http://stevelosh.com/blog/2013/09/teach-dont-tell/)).
+Before we can analyze how to improve PureScript's documentation for this audience, we need to know what we think documentation *should* be.
+The following sources offer well-reasoned descriptions of effective documentation: [What Nobody Tells You About Documentation](https://www.divio.com/blog/documentation/) and [Teach, Don't Tell](http://stevelosh.com/blog/2013/09/teach-dont-tell/).
+It's important to note that this is sourced from only two blog posts, so please understand that this is a starting point for defining criteria for "good" documentation, not a final "there's nothing more to say" conclusion.

+Based on these sources, there are 5 phases of a learner's experience, each having an appropriate format of effective documentation.

 | Learner's Phase | Type | Analogy | Characteristics
 | -- | -- | -- | -- |